breier/libs/src/MykrORM/README.md

 </details>

 ### `public static function validateCriteria($criteria): bool`
-Make sure that any key in criteria matches "dbProperties" and that they're not empty.
+Make sure that criteria is not empty and that any key in it matches "dbProperties".
 <details>
   <summary>Code Example</summary>